 In addition, advertisers ask Yahoo to create custom interest categories specifically for them.
-For example, they may wish to show ads only to people who have visited a specific page on their site or have searched for a specific keyword or words.
+For example, they may wish to show ads only to people who have visited a specific page on their site or have searched for specific keywords.
 These custom categories do not appear in our Ad Interest Manager.
 But if you choose to opt out of interest-based advertising via the “Across the web” tab, you will not receive any interest or search based ads for any interest category.

-There are several reasons AIM may display no history for your web browser.
-First, interest category placement only lasts for a short-period of time (exact time depends on the specific category), so if you’ve not had any recent activity at Yahoo in a particular category AIM will no longer display that interest category for your web browser.
-Second, AIM is based on your web browser cookie, so if you clear your Yahoo cookies or rotate your device identifier on a regular basis, this could explain why you have no active interest categories.
+There are several reasons AIM may display no history for your browser or device.
+First, interest category placement only lasts for a short-period of time (exact time depends on the specific category), so if you’ve not had any recent activity at Yahoo in a particular category AIM will no longer display that interest category for your browser or device.
+Second, AIM is based on your web browser cookie or device identifier, so if you clear your Yahoo cookies or rotate your device identifier on a regular basis, this could explain why you have no active interest categories.

-Interest categorization is driven by multiple factors: searches, property activity, and ad interaction.
-As interest categorization is computer driven, the system attempts to take your collective activities and equate those to a suspected interest in a particular topic.
+Interest categorization is driven by multiple factors: searches, property activity, communications keywords, and ad interaction.
+As standard interest categorization is computer driven, the system attempts to take your collective activities and equate those to a suspected interest in a particular topic.
 Sometimes the system receives too little information to accurately determine your interests or the information it is provided may lead it to think you have multiple interests based on ambiguous meanings in the information provided.
 For example, a search on “Lake Placid” could mean interest in the travel destination, the Olympics, or even in horror movies (Betty White starred in “Lake Placid” - a film about a monstrous alligator).
-As your activities with Yahoo increases, both on Yahoo or across the web, our systems should improve their ability to predict your interests and enhance the relevance of the advertising you experience.
+As your activities with Yahoo increases, both on Yahoo or across the web, our systems should improve their ability to predict your interests and enhance the relevance of the advertising you see.